gcpjedi/google-k8s-workshop-v2/modules/13-secure-container-images.md

     nginx-7bf86b9677-sxqxm   1/1     Running   0          4s
     ```

-    It is emergency scenario, typically for production related issues.
+    This is useful in emergency scenarios, typically for production related issues

+1. Let's clean up for the next section.
+Remove the annotation we just added from the Pod metadata on the deployment
+    ```shell
+    kubectl edit deployment/nginx
+    ```

-### Whitelist Docker library
+### Whitelist Docker Library

 What if I want to allow running all the images from the Docker official library?

-1. Edit the `manifests/policy.yaml` and whitelist the Docker registry.
+1. Edit the `manifests/policy.yaml` and whitelist the Docker registry

-    All images from the library have the prefix `registry.hub.docker.com/library/*`.
+    All images from the library have the prefix `registry.hub.docker.com/library/*`

+    Add this under `admissionWhitelistPatterns:`
+    ```yaml
+    - namePattern: registry.hub.docker.com/library/*
+    ```

+1. Update the policy

+    ```shell
+    gcloud beta container binauthz policy import manifests/policy.yaml
+    ```

-1. Test the Deployment with `nginx` image.
+1. Test the Deployment with the `nginx` image

     Because the controller doesn't know the `nginx` image comes from a standard registry, it just applies a regular expression filter!

-1. Edit the Deployment and put the whole path to the image.
+1. Edit the Deployment and put the whole path to the image

     ```yaml
     image: registry.hub.docker.com/library/nginx
     ```

-    You should now see the container running.
+    You should now see the container running

-1. Clean up by deleting the `nginx` Deployment .
+1. Clean up by deleting the `nginx` Deployment

     ```shell
     kubectl delete deployment/nginx
     ```

-### Signing images
+### Signing Images

 In this exercise you will set up an attestor.
 It is an entity-like CI/CD system that signs the images with PGP and clusters will accept only the images signed by all the attestors defined in the policy.

-1. Export configuration variables.
+1. Export configuration variables

     ```shell
-    ATTESTOR=test-attestor
+    export ATTESTOR=test-attestor
-    NOTE_ID=test-attestor-note
+    export NOTE_ID=test-attestor-note
-    PROJECT_ID=project-altoros-workshop
     ```

+    > Important: If it is not set already, set `PROJECT_ID` to your project ID.

-    * `ATTESTOR` is the id of the attestor.
+    * `ATTESTOR` is the id of the attestor
     * `NOTE_ID` is the id of a note (image tag) in the container registry

-1. Create text file `note.json` with the json payload.
+1. Create text file `note.json` with the json payload

     ```json
     {